When bricklayer John P. Thorton hired Frederick T. Camp to

 the site for a cooperative apartment house.

-hold-out buildings, Ginsberg looked to update his two structures.
+With everything else on the block demolished, Ginsberg looked to update his two structures.
 He commissioned architect Augustus N. Allen

 to create a new eye-catching façade for No. 1082.
 Why he chose to initially ignore his newest real estate